MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOSiteRenameState.md

 ### -State

-The urls of the site to be renamed.
+The state of the rename job, possible values are

+- Success

+- InProgress

+- Fail

 ```yaml
 Type: RenameState